 Depression affects millions of people every year, turning everyday tasks and issues into overwhelming monsters that take hold of people.
 It can be the result of surgeries, money problems, relationship struggles, and other traumatic events, but there are ways you can fight back.

-Through medication and psychotherapy, or talking therapy, most diagnosed depression cases can be controlled.
-Sometimes, these aids aren’t enough and sometimes people have other reason for not wanting to take medications, so alternative methods of controlling depression had to be developed.
+Sometimes medication and talk therapy are not enough.
+Sometimes people have other reasons for not wanting to take medications, so alternative methods of controlling depression had to be developed.

 What is TMS?

-TMS therapy is a brain stimulation method that uses focused magnetic pulses to help depressed brainwaves react as they should.
-While treating depression with TMS, the goal is the stimulation of the nerve cells in the area of the brain the is believed to control mood.
+TMS therapy is a brain stimulation method that uses focused magnetic pulses to help depressed reach parts of the brain believed to affect mood.

-This non-invasive technique is FDA approved for treating the symptoms of depression if they have no reacted to prior antidepressant treatment, and those who have difficulty with the side effects of medication based treatments.
+This non-invasive technique is FDA approved for treating symptoms of depression if they have not reacted to prior antidepressant treatment, and those who have difficulty with the side effects of medication based treatments.

 How Does It Work?

 The process takes a few set up meetings before your treatments can begin.
-This a delicate process involving your brain, so careful measurements are taken to locate the left dorsolateral prefrontal cortex.
+Careful measurements are taken to locate the left dorsolateral prefrontal cortex.

 Additional measurements are taken to determine the proper magnetic strength to use for each patient.
 When the brain is stimulated by magnetic pulse, the thumb on the opposite side of the stimulant will twitch.
 This is the strength used in your treatments.

 Your psychiatrist uses a large MRI style magnet to send magnetic pulses to your left dorsolateral cortex.
-Like an electric generator, the magnet can manipulate and produce electrical currents in the brain.
+The magnet manipulates and produces electrical currents in the brain.
 Since patients with depression have decreased activity in the left dorsolateral prefrontal cortex, the ultimate goal is to restore activity to those regions.